Im-diegollull/Trello-Clone/README.md

 13. As a user, I want to create a label, So that I can label tasks effectively, making it easier to identify them based on a specific characteristic.
 14. As a user, I want to add a tittle to the new label, So that it can be clearly identified and used across various tasks.
 15. As a user, I want to add a color to the new label, So that tasks can be visually categorized on the board.
-16. As a user, I want to assing a label to a task, So that I can easily identify task types, facilitating the workflow.
+16. As a user, I want to assign a label to a task, So that I can easily identify task types, facilitating the workflow.
-17. As a user, I want to be able to change labels though tasks, So that I can update task categories as project requirements evolve.
+17. As a user, I want to be able to change labels through tasks, So that I can update task categories as project requirements evolve.
 18. As a user, I want to be able to delete a label, So that I can remove unnecessary labels.
 19. As a user, I want to be able to write comments to the task, So that I can give feedback, explain details, or update team members on the tasks progress, facilitating communication throughout the task.
 20. As a user, I want to be able to edit my comments, So that I can correct errors or update information in my tasks comments.